-The challenge for this year's program was: “How can we reduce food waste in the Cambridge community?”
+The challenge for 2016-2017 program was: “How can we reduce food waste in the Cambridge community?”
 Through the Glocal Challenge, CRLS students were placed in teams of 3-5 students, spent 8 weeks learning about issues of food waste and food security globally and locally, invented a creative idea to reduce food waste in Cambridge, and then pitched their idea to expert judges.
 The top three winning student teams received a trip to Italy for the EF Global Student Leaders Summit and the top five teams received seed funding from the City of Cambridge to kick-start their projects during their paid summer internships with the City.
 Additionally, all participants earned 10 community service hours.

 The Biodiesel Team

-The Digester Team
+The Anaerobic Digester Team

-The Expiration Team
+The Expiration Dates Team

-The Sticker Team
+The Compost Stickers Program Team

-This summer, the sticker team will run a sticker competition pilot program to increase citizen composting participation in the Curbside Compost Pilot and participate in door-to-door awareness outreach about composting.
-The team will also create a cookbook for foods that are about to expire.
+The Sticker team ran a sticker competition pilot program to increase citizen composting participation in the Curbside Compost Pilot and participated in door-to-door awareness outreach about composting.
+You can find their final reports here and here.